-3. A traditional kitchen for £120,000
+3. A daring glazed extension for £120,000

-6. Doubling the space for £114,000
+5. Doubling the space for £114,000

 In many houses, the kitchen was originally designed as a cooking space rather than a social environment for the whole family.
 With the changing way that we use our homes, the kitchen-diner has become much more central to life.
 This beautiful, contemporary kitchen has been extended and combined with other rooms to double its size, creating a social environment.

-7. A £150,000 rear kitchen extension
+6. A £150,000 rear kitchen extension

 Moving to get a bigger house isn’t always the answer.
 If you live in a suburb, just outside of the city that you work in, moving further away might not be that cost effective once you factor in travel costs.
 An extension turned out to be the perfect way for owners Ellie and Steve Hodgson to get the home that they wanted, without having to compromise on location.

-8. Glass box extension for £110,000
+7. A glass box extension for £110,000

 You don’t have to add loads of space to your house to turn it into something practical that suits your lifestyle.
 It could be as simple as moving one or two walls and adding an expanse of glass.
 Doing so transformed this kitchen from something regular, into something unique – filling the room with light and adding those all-important square metres to improve the owner’s lifestyle.

-9. £120,000 kitchen transformation
+8. A £120,000 kitchen transformation

 The side return is often an under-utilised space.
-What it should actually be, is an opportunity to add on to your kitchen.
+What it should actually be, is an opportunity to add space to your kitchen.
 This extension provided the perfect opportunity to introduce roof glazing into the space without altering the existing roof and has transformed the kitchen into a bright and airy space.

-10. Industrial style for £116,000
+9. An industrial style extension for £116,000

 With kitchen extensions, there seems to be no such thing as too much glass.
-The more natural light you can get into a room without compromising energy-efficiency, the better.
-This glass kitchen extension lends itself perfectly to the industrial decorating trend, contrasting brilliantly with stainless steel and the respectful use of natural materials like wood and stone
+The more natural light you can get into a room without compromising energy efficiency, the better.
+This glass kitchen extension lends itself perfectly to the industrial decorating trend, contrasting brilliantly with stainless steel and the respectful use of natural materials like wood and stone.

-11. Adding a wine cellar for £196,000
+10. Adding a wine cellar for £196,000

 Adding a new kitchen extension is a brilliant opportunity to add a touch of luxury to your home.
 If you’ve got an unconverted basement below your kitchen or can afford to add one, use your renovation to integrate a wine cellar into your living space.
 This beautiful yet simple kitchen conceals a luxurious wine cellar right below the floorboards.

-12. £140,000 open-plan kitchen
+11. A £140,000 open-plan kitchen extension

 Combining full-width sliding doors and a contemporary design scheme is a brilliant way to make a kitchen extension seem huge.
 You can also be clever with your choice of flooring and how you lay it.
-If your floorboards span the length of the room, you can make the room appear much longer than it is, whilst laying the flooring across the room from wall to wall, will make it appear wider.
+If your floorboards span the length of the room, you can make the room appear much longer than it is, while laying the flooring across the room from wall to wall, will make it appear wider.
 This kitchen contrasts its contemporary white colour scheme with parquet floorboards.

-13. Redesigned kitchen-diner for £160,000
+12. Redesigned kitchen-diner for £160,000

 If you’ve always thought about transforming your home with an open-plan design, adding a kitchen extension could be the way to reorganise your space.
 This open-plan kitchen diner and living space was created to make better use of the kitchen and open the back of the house up to the garden.

-14. A £110,000 contemporary extension
+13. A £110,000 contemporary extension

 Adding a second storey on top of a kitchen extension is a cost-effective way of increasing the size of your bedroom and bathroom space upstairs.
 Two-storey extensions are rarely double the price of single storey extensions, because the cost of expensive elements like the roof and foundations is spread over two floors.
 The owners of this home created a sleek, open-plan kitchen extension with extra rooms above.

-15. A touch of New York for £116,000
+14. A touch of New York loft style for £116,000

 If you have a passion for cooking, extending your kitchen is going to be high on your list of home improvement projects.
 This New York loft-style kitchen extension was designed with cooking in mind, with its relaxed, open-plan scheme, ample storage and professional-grade range cooker.